slac-lcls/lute/docs/quick_start.md

 ```

 In general, most interactions with the software will be through scripts located in the `launch_scripts` directory.
 Some users (for certain use-cases) may also choose to run the `run_task.py` script directly - it's location has been highlighted within hierarchy.
 To begin with you will need a YAML file, templates for which are available in the `config` directory.
-The structure of the YAML file and how to use the various launch scripts are described in more detail below.
+The structure of the YAML file and how to use the various launch scripts are described in more detail in the Usage and Developer documentation on this site.

 ## Basic Usage
 ### Overview